-Sleep Apnea Treatment in Lincoln, NE
+Sleep Apnea Therapy - Lincoln, NE

 Sleep apnea is a common sleep disorder that occurs when breathing is stopped for ten or more seconds at a time.
 While most patients have some apnea events each night, patients who suffer from sleep apnea can have hundreds of these events during sleep.
 If you suffer from sleep apnea, you likely believe the only way to renew your health is to visit a sleep doctor and undergo CPAP therapies.
 Unfortunately, more than 50% of patients are found to be CPAP intolerant, which means they’re unable to adjust to the treatment.
-Luckily for Lincoln dental patients at Olberding Dental, we have a comfortable, effective solution – oral appliance therapy.
+Luckily for Lincoln dental patients at Olberding Dental, we have a comfortable, effective solution – oral appliance sleep apnea therapy in Lincoln, NE.
 If you’ve been diagnosed with sleep apnea, call our Lincoln dentist and team to schedule your appointment today.

 Symptoms of Sleep Apnea

 Studies indicate that millions of people in the US have undiagnosed or misdiagnosed sleep apnea.
 Part of the reason this common sleep disorder is so often undiagnosed is the widely varying symptoms.
 Let our team or a local sleep doctor know right away if you experience any of these common warning signs of sleep apnea:

 - Loud snoring

 - Exhaustion during the day, even after adequate sleep

 - Waking up coughing, gasping, or wheezing

 - Waking up with a sore throat, dry mouth, or hoarse voice

 - Chronic morning headaches